 Hong Kong’s overall economic performance improved in 2013, with real GDP expanding moderately by 2.9%.
 The domestic sector saw steady growth.
 Private consumption expenditure grew by 4.2%, thanks largely to the favourable job and income conditions.
 Investment rose only moderately at 3.3%, due to relapse in private sector construction activities.
 Total exports of goods, after excluding the notable surge in exports of non-monetary gold, grew only modestly, while exports of services attained solid growth of 5.8% and provided an important impetus to the economy.
 Looking ahead, domestic demand should be able to hold up, while Hong Kong’s export prospects should turn more positive.
 The government forecast Hong Kong’s economy to grow by 3-4% for 2014 in the latest round of review in February.

 The value of retail sales, in nominal terms, increased 14.5% year-on-year in January 2014, after growing by 11% in 2013.
 Local consumption demand and tourist spending remain fairly resilient.
 The labour market conditions remain tight.
-The seasonally adjusted unemployment rate was 3.1% for November 2013-January 2014, the lowest level in 16 years.
+The seasonally adjusted unemployment rate was 3.1% for December 2013-February 2014, the lowest level in 16 years.
 With domestic economic activity staying strong, the unemployment rate is expected to remain low.
-Meanwhile, Hong Kong’s consumer prices rose 4.6% year-on-year in January 2014, after rising by 4.3% in 2013.
+Meanwhile, Hong Kong’s consumer prices rose another 4.3% year-on-year in January-February 2014, after rising by 4.3% in 2013.
 However, subdued import prices and the moderation of rental increases should help contain prices.
 The government forecast Hong Kong’s consumer prices to increase by 4.6% for 2014 in the latest round of review in February.